On optimising cost and value in compute systems for radio astronomy: Compute systems for large-scale science

 The study of Physics, in particular Astrophysics, has relied on state-of-the-art computer science and high-performance computing.
 Modern aperture synthesis radio astronomy in particular was made possible by the development of the Fast Fourier Transform (FFT)~\cite{Cooley:1965}\footnote{Ryle in his Nobel lecture credits Dr. David Wheeler with the invention of the FFT in 1959~\cite{Ryle:1974}} and computers fast and cheap enough to use them at scale.
 For example, the One-Mile Telescope, built at the Mullard Radio Astronomy Observatory, Cambridge, in 1964, relied on the computing advances of the EDSAC II and TITAN computers, as is illustrated in our Case Studies in Section \ref{sec:Titan}.
-This telescope, and others, like the Half-Mile Telescope at Cambridge and the Westerbork Synthesis Radio Telescope in the Netherlands, depended on the abundant and increasingly cheap computation available to develop the new scientific technique of aperture synthesis, which unlocked new science (and ultimately won a Nobel Prize).
+This telescope, and others, like the Half-Mile Telescope at Cambridge and the Westerbork Synthesis Radio Telescope in the Netherlands, depended on the abundant and increasingly cheap computation available to develop the new scientific technique of aperture synthesis, which unlocked new science and ultimately won a Nobel Prize.

-More recently, the range of applications that benefit from large-scale eScience has increased dramatically with the rise of Data Science, and the ease with which high-performance (if not world-leading) compute infrastructures have become available via Cloud Computing.
-This paper is thus presented at a timely moment, to provide decision makers, principle investigators and designers of new eScience systems and applications with a framework to help evaluate and guide their design choices.
+More recently, the range of applications that benefit from large-scale computing has increased dramatically with the rise of Data Science, and the ease with which high-performance (if not world-leading) compute infrastructures have become available via Cloud Computing.
+This paper is thus presented at a timely moment, to provide decision makers, principal investigators and designers of new compute systems and applications with a framework to help evaluate and guide their design choices.